The Delta Gamma Foundation

 Dessert With DG

-"Dessert with DG” is a fundraising event that Alpha Nu started back in 2004 and with much success raised hundreds of dollars for the Blind Children’s Center.
-The idea started small - have our sisters make and sell home-baked goods in front of the DG house on a Thursday night when lots of students were out and about.
-It has now become a tradition that the women of Alpha Nu, and other students, greatly look forward to each semester.
+"Dessert with DG” is a fundraising event that Alpha Nu started back in 2004 and has been successful ever since.
+The idea started small - our sisters made and sold home-baked goods in front of the DG house on a Thursday night when lots of students were out and about.
+Now, the tradition has inspired the women of Alpha Nu to sell baked goods all over 28th street and on campus to raise money for our incredible cause while also providing our fellow students with a sugar break during their studying.
+Every Trojan greatly looks forward to this day!

 Golden Anchor Program

-The Golden Anchor Program is a new program recently introduced by Delta Gamma Foundation.
-The purpose of the program is to bring joy to Delta Gamma senior citizens and other elderly persons by visiting them at assisted living homes across the nation.
-Alpha Nu has partnered up with The Kensington Episcopal Home in Alhambra, CA, where 8 Delta Gamma alumni reside.
+The Golden Anchor Program is a new addition to the Alpha Nu chapter that was introduced by the Delta Gamma Foundation.
+The purpose of the program is to bring joy to Delta Gamma senior citizens and other elderly people by visiting them at assisted living homes across the nation.
+Alpha Nu has partnered with The Kensington Episcopal Home in Alhambra, CA, where eight Delta Gamma alumni reside.
 We host a variety of activities for the residents on a monthly basis, including cooking, reading, playing board games, and doing arts and crafts projects.

 Other Service Endeavors

 Although Delta Gamma’s national philanthropy is Service for Sight, Alpha Nu’s volunteer efforts extend to various organizations in and around Los Angeles.
 In past years, we paired up with Pi Kappa Alpha and Lambda Chi Alpha, two USC fraternities, to work for their respective causes.
-These opportunities not only gave our members a chance to establish friendships with other Greek chapters but also enabled us to forge relationships with children in our community.
+These opportunities not only give our members a chance to establish friendships with other Greek chapters, but also enable us to forge relationships with children in our community.

 We have also worked hard to become involved in our surrounding L.A. community, participating in events like Race for the Cure, Special Olympics, and USC Friends and Neighbors Service Days.